OpenBB-finance/OpenBB/website/content/terminal/quickstart/installation/windows.md

 This section provides you with the installation file as well as the guide to install the OpenBB Terminal via Windows (10 or greater).

+Note that the minimal requirements are:

+- Windows 10 or newer
+- Modern CPU (Intel or AMD processor made in the last 5 years)
+- At least 4GB of RAM
+- At least 5GB of free storage
+- Internet connection (cable or 4G mobile)

 **Step 1:** Download the file by clicking on the button.

 <p>